Centre for International Governance Innovation: Publications

-CIGI publishes peer-reviewed papers, special reports, policy briefs and conference reports that are outputs of its research programs.
-These publications are available for free download through a Creative Commons license.
-CIGI also publishes books under its CIGI Press imprint, which are the result of special projects and research by CIGI fellows and scholars.
-Titles include: Schism: America, China and the Fracturing of the Global Trading System; Laid Low: Inside the Crisis That Overwhelmed Europe and the IMF; Look Who’s Watching: Surveillance, Treachery and Trust Online; Complexity’s Embrace: The International Law Implications of Brexit; Reflections on Canada’s Past, Present and Future in International Law; Tug of War: Negotiating Security in Eurasia; and The Fabric of Peace in Africa: Looking beyond the State.
-CIGI's books are distributed globally through McGill-Queen's University Press, and are available via multiple e-book platforms and libraries.
+CIGI publishes peer-reviewed papers, essays, special reports, policy briefs and conference reports that are outputs of its research programs.
+These publications are available for free download on the think-tank's website and are published under a Creative Commons license.
+CIGI previously also published books under its CIGI Press imprint, which were the result of special projects and research by CIGI fellows and scholars.
+Titles included: Schism: America, China and the Fracturing of the Global Trading System; Laid Low: Inside the Crisis That Overwhelmed Europe and the IMF; Look Who’s Watching: Surveillance, Treachery and Trust Online; Complexity’s Embrace: The International Law Implications of Brexit; Reflections on Canada’s Past, Present and Future in International Law; Tug of War: Negotiating Security in Eurasia; and The Fabric of Peace in Africa: Looking beyond the State.
+CIGI's books were distributed globally through McGill-Queen's University Press, and were available via multiple e-book platforms.

 Partners

 Since its inception, CIGI has partnered with other think tanks and organizations from around the world.
-Current partnerships include the Institute for New Economic Thinking, an organization founded by George Soros in the wake of the financial crisis of 2007–2008; The Africa Portal, an online resource that seeks to broaden the availability, accessibility and use of policy research on issues critical to the future of Africa; The Balsillie School of International Affairs which is a unique three-way partnership among CIGI, Wilfrid Laurier University and the University of Waterloo; The Canada-India Track 1.5 Dialogue on Innovation, Growth and Prosperity, a three-year initiative between the Centre and Gateway House: Indian Council on Global Relations; The Forum on Information and Democracy, an international entity led by Reporters Without Borders to implement the International Partnership on Information and Democracy; and The Lancet & Financial Times Commission, Governing Health Futures 2030: Growing Up in a Digital World.
+Current partnerships include the BSIA which is a unique three-way partnership among CIGI, Wilfrid Laurier University and the University of Waterloo; the Council of Councils, a network of leading institutions from twenty-four countries, facilitating dialogue and consensus-building among influential leaders from established and emerging nations; the Datasphere Initiative to responsibly unlocking the value of data for all; IDRC has partnered with CIGI and Ipsos on a project to study online gender-based violence (OGBV) and its effects on women and members of the LGBTQ+ community, with a focus on Asia, Latin America and Sub-Saharan Africa; the forum on Information and Democracy, an international entity led by Reporters Without Borders to implement the International Partnership on Information and Democracy; the International Economics Association to promote mutual understanding among economists worldwide; Institute for New Economic Thinking, an organization founded by George Soros in the wake of the 2008 financial crisis; and Omidyar Network to help put theory into practice on how to measure the value and contribution of societal and private data.

 Facilities

-After purchasing the former Seagram Museum from the City of Waterloo, CIGI moved into the facility in 2003.
-Designed by Barton Myers Associates, Inc., the Governor General Medal–winning building houses CIGI's main offices for staff and fellows, and provides a number of unique spaces for public events and workshops.
-Since 2010, the building also contains the CIGI Broadcast Studio, available to news organizations for television and radio interviews of CIGI experts.
-CIGI also hosts the CIGI Campus Library, featuring the John Holmes Collection, which began as the library of the Canadian Institute of International Affairs (CIIA) in 1928.
+After purchasing the former Seagram Museum from the City of Waterloo, CIGI moved and started its operations from the facility in 2003 and relocated to its current campus, located adjacent to its former headquarters, in 2014.
+Designed by Toronto-based Kuwabara Payne McKenna Blumberg Architects, CIGI Campus is recipient of the Governor General's Medals in Architecture and other design awards.
+The campus also houses BSIA, main offices for staff and fellows, and provides a number of unique spaces for public events and workshops.
+The building also has a Broadcast Studio for interviews of experts, the CIGI auditorium, a 250-seat theatre-style space for public lectures and events, as well as a café.